LLazarek/blame-evaluation-gt/writing/reviews/icfp21-rebuttal.md

 method.
-Specifically, in the gradual typing setting the components are smaller than whole modules, and there are more possible intermediate types (incorporating Dyn) between untyped and fully-typed, both of which just end up making the configuration lattice much much larger.
+Specifically, in the gradual typing setting the components are smaller than whole modules, and there are more possible intermediate types (incorporating Dyn) between untyped and fully-typed, both of which just end up making the configuration lattice much larger.

 > - In principle, Natural blame should always point out the faulty components